AppsDevTeam/doctrine-components/README.md

 ### Method `by`

 Method `by` is a shortcut for creating `filter` callbacks.
+It offers some useful features:

-When there are more columns, `orWhere` is used among them.
+- When there are more columns, `orWhere` is used among them.

-If a `$value` is type of 'string' `LIKE %$value%` is used.
-You can change it by `filterType: FilterTypeEnum::STRICT`.
+- If a `$value` is type of 'string', `LIKE %$value%` is used.
+You can change it by parameter `filterType` with value `FilterTypeEnum::STRICT`.

-If you would like get all value in certain range, you can use `filterType: FilterTypeEnum::RANGE`.
+- If you would like get all value in certain range, you can use parameter `filterType` with value `FilterTypeEnum::RANGE`.

-You can use dot notation to auto join other entities.
+- You can use dot notation to auto join other entities.

 ### Method `orderBy`

 Method `orderBy` creates a callback which will be applied on `QueryBuilder` when created.

-Unlike the `filter` callbacks, only one `order` callback can be specified.

-You can use also use column name as first parameter and ASC/DESC as second instead of array.
+You can use a column name as first parameter and ASC/DESC as a second parameter instead of an array, if you need to sort only by one column.

-You can use dot notation to auto join other entities.
+You can also use dot notation to auto join other entities.

 ## Basic usage